 - Check out Playthings of the Past.
 Learn about toys that have been found at archeology sites around the Washington, D.C. area, maybe some like your mom or dad may have played with.

-- Download our Discovering Archeology activity booklet to learn more about what archeologists do – from finding sites to identifying and analyzing artifacts.
+- Download our Protecting Archeological Resources activity booklet to learn more about what archeologists do – finding sites, protecting and interpreting them, as well as identifying and analyzing artifacts.

 - Check out more of what archeologists do in the National Park Service at